shariq1989/cookbook/content/recipe/deviled_eggs.md

 * 6 large Eggs
 * 2 tbsp Dijon Mustard
 * 2½ tbsp Mayonnaise
-* ½ tsp Smoked Paprika, plus more to garnish
+* ½ tsp [Smoked Paprika](https://amzn.to/2ZzYHAO), plus more to garnish
 * Salt, to taste

 #### INSTANT POT INSTRUCTIONS

 1. Place eggs in a single layer on the [trivet](https://amzn.to/38G3NNi) in an [Instant Pot](https://amzn.to/3qfNYCZ) and add 1 cup of water.
 Secure the lid and set it to manual high pressure for 5 minutes.
 Allow for natural release for 5 minutes, followed by an ice bath for another 5 minutes.
 2. Crack eggshells and carefully peel under cool running water.
 Gently dry with paper towels.
-3. Slice the eggs in half lengthwise, removing yolks into a bowl; place the whites on a serving platter.
+3. Slice the eggs lengthwise, removing yolks into a bowl; place the whites on a serving platter.
 4. Mash the yolks into a fine crumble using a fork.
 Add mayonnaise, mustard, paprika, and salt.
 Mix well.
 5. Evenly disperse the yolk mixture into the egg whites.
 6. Sprinkle lightly with paprika to serve.